mtmacdonald/webknife/README.md

 Webknife
 ========

-Webknife is a web presentation framework for rapid user interface design on the client side.
+Webknife is a web user interface framework for rapid design on the client side.